 For many years, encryption has been a valuable tool for keeping important information safe.
 Initially, encryption was mainly utilized by armed forces and governmental organizations.
 Nowadays, it is essential to protect data stored on devices or traveling over networks.
-Data at rest pertains to information saved on computers and gadgets, while data in motion involves the transfer of data between devices and across networks.

 Companies utilize encryption to shield confidential data from potential data breaches or unauthorized access, as these incidents could result in significant financial losses and harm the organization’s credibility.